m-etroo/ap-csa-review/README.md

 ---

+## Start here

+A good place to start would be the [exam preparation](general/exam_preparation.md) page.
+This page has several links to other pages that include information about the AP Exam, preparation resources, etc.

+The [topic list](general/topic_list.md) is a list of all topics that may be assessed on the AP Exam.

 Head over to the [table of contents](table_of_contents.md) to navigate this guide.

-A good place to start would be the [exam preparation](general/exam_preparation.md) page to see where you might want to take a look in this guide.